MIS3640/text-mining/project/part_3.md

 The overall sentiment for The Raven was {'neg': 0.095, 'neu': 0.768, 'pos': 0.137, 'compound': 0.9999}

 most negative is the cask, then man, then raven.
 Most postive is little women and least positive is poirot.
+Most neutral is Poirot followed by the Man in the brown Suit (same author) followed by The Raven.